DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Experiments

 \section{Experiments}

 We conduct experiments on real scenes using datasets from IN2N and PDS.
-The types of scenes include a sitting person, a full-body person, a face, objects, and outdoor scenes.
-We evaluate our method and baselines in 8 scenes with 40 pairs of source and target text prompts.
-For comparisons, we evaluate our method against state-of-the-art baselines: IN2N and PDS.
-Additionally, we present an ablation study addressing two questions: (1) how FreeU affects DreamCatalyst, and (2) whether decreasing timestep scheduling is valid.
+The types of scenes include a \emph{sitting person, a full-body person, a face, objects, and outdoor} scenes.
+We evaluate our method and baselines in eight scenes with 40 pairs of source and target text prompts.
+For comparisons, we evaluate our method against state-of-the-art baselines on NeRF scenes: IN2N and PDS, as well as on 3DGS scenes: PDS, GaussianEditor~\citep{chen2024gaussianeditor} and DGE~\citep{chen2024dge}.
+Furthermore, we compare two modes of DreamCatalyst: (1) a high-quality mode, and (2) a fast mode, which requires fewer training iterations than the high-quality mode.
+Additionally, we present an ablation study addressing how FreeU affects DreamCatalyst.
+Unless explicitly stated as using $\Psi^{*}_{2}(t)$ or $\Psi^{*}_{3}(t)$, all results presented from our method (in both NeRF and 3DGS scenes) are based on the use of the default $\Psi^{*}(t)$ coefficient.